 Xerophthalmia is a progressive ocular disease caused by vitamin A deficiency.

-Lack of this vitamin can dry out the tear ducts and eyes.
-Xerophthalmia can turn into night blindness or more serious damage to the cornea, the outer layer of your eye.
+A lack of this vitamin can dry out the tear ducts and eyes.
+Xerophthalmia can turn into night blindness or more severe damage to the cornea, the outer layer of your eye.

 This damage can take the form of white spots on the eyes and ulcers on the corneas.
 In general, xerophthalmia can be reversed with vitamin A therapy.

-Symptoms of xerophthalmia begin mildly and then progressively get worse if a vitamin A deficiency is not treated.
-If you have this condition, the thin lining of your eyelid and eyeball, called conjunctiva, dries, thickens and begins to wrinkle. .
+Symptoms of xerophthalmia begin mildly and then progressively worsen if a vitamin A deficiency is not treated.
+If you have this condition, the thin lining of your eyelid and eyeball, called the conjunctiva, dries, thickens, and begins to wrinkle.

 Night blindness is an early symptom.
 This is an inability to see in low light.
 The World Health Organization and public health workers have used several cases of night blindness as an indicator of vitamin A deficiency in a population.